agsb/jelly/documents/circuitlayout.md

 # Circuit Layout

-Jelly is a simple 8-bit digital circuit, all math, opcodes and microcodes are done by eeproms and latches, have a zero detector, a binary counter e some glue state logics, and LEDs many LEDS !
+Jelly is a simple 8-bit digital circuit, all math, opcodes and microcodes are done by eeproms and latches.
+It haves a zero detector, a binary counter e some glue state logics, and LEDs many LEDS !

-Jelly circuit does not include the control circuit (CC) for tape devices, that could be a real tape or memory emulated.
+Jelly circuit does not include the Control Circuit (CC) for tape devices, that could be a real tape or memory emulated.

 Jelly uses 2kb space, address are A0-A10, data input are D0-D7, data output are Q0-Q7, control lines C0-C15.